ABI-Software/software-development-guidelines/README.md

 Do note that force pushes do and will happen under other circumstances, to be documented in later sections.

-When a project matures, this main branch should no longer be directly be committed to, and this also means changes that were never present on some feature/development branch should also never be present here.
+When a project matures, this main branch should no longer be directly committed to, and this also means changes that were never present on some feature/development branch should also never be present here.
 This is to facilitate code review and to allow better auditing and control on